AI & ML

 Key Takeaway

-A team reviewing operational dashboards and incident metrics for an AI system
+Engineers reviewing dashboards and incident metrics for an AI agent in production

-Agent reliability is now an operations problem—measured with dashboards, tests, and incident postmortems.
+Agent reliability is owned like any other production system: dashboards, regression tests, and incident reviews.

-In mature deployments, the contract is layered: (1) a schema the model must satisfy, (2) a validator that rejects and requests a repair, (3) a policy engine that checks permissions and business rules, and (4) an execution layer that logs every action and supports rollback.
-If you’re using LangGraph or similar orchestration, you can express these as nodes: “propose action” → “validate” → “authorize” → “execute.”
-The point is not to trust the model more; it’s to make trust unnecessary.
+Teams that run agents against systems of record tend to layer the boundary in four parts: (1) a schema the model must satisfy, (2) a validator that rejects malformed output and requests a repair, (3) a policy gate that checks permissions and business rules, and (4) an execution layer that logs everything and supports idempotency/rollback where possible.
+In graph orchestrators like LangGraph, this often becomes an explicit chain: propose → validate → authorize → execute.
+The goal isn’t “trust the model.”
+The goal is to make trust irrelevant.

 ApproachReliability impactTypical cost/latencyBest for